2390 Views

 Answer

-Or, what is the subject of “The Iliad” – Discuss.
+“The subject of The Iliad is the wrath of Achilles.”
+Discuss.[NU: 2012, 17, 19] ★★★ Or, what is the subject of “The Iliad” – Discuss.

 The Source of Achilles’ Wrath: Achilles becomes very angry when Agamemnon takes away Briseis.
 Briseis is a woman who was his prize.
 Agamemnon’s action hurts Achilles’ pride and honor.
 Achilles feels insulted and refuses to fight.
-He says,
+Homer says,

 Achilles’ anger is not just about losing Briseis; it’s about feeling disrespected as a warrior.

 The Effects of Achilles’ Anger: When Achilles refuses to fight, the Greeks start losing battles.
 Hector and the Trojans to gain the upper hand.
 Many Greek soldiers die because Achilles is too angry to help.
 His stubbornness shows how one person’s pride can bring disaster to many.
-Nestor says about Achilles:

 Unlock this study guide now